nahumsa/nyc-yellow-tripdata/README.md

 # How to run the code

-In order to run the code, you can use `Makefile`.
+In order to run the code, you first need to install [`pipenv`](https://pipenv.pypa.io/en/latest/), then you can use `Makefile`.
 To prepare the environment of the project you can run:

 ```
 make setup